hair-punk/exhaust-downloadablecontent/README.md

 - seed-db stores signed urls from AWS S3 buckets with max expiration of 7 days
 - you will need access keys and permissions to access media content from AWS S3 buckets
 - update index.jsx (line 196: where <App/> is rendered) to receive a gameid (Number between 1-100) as props instead of an empty string
 - index.jsx uses variables gridContainer, col1, col2 to pad space to the left of the module so that the popover feature has an empty div to 'popover'.
-May need to modify to 'popover' another module instead of an empty div.
+These are currently commented out.
 - index.html file specifies a bgcolor tag, consider moving this to proxy for color consistency behind all modules

 ## Requirements